 However equipping a fully leveled sprint mod and the Vanguard alternate helmet (25% more sprint speed in enchange for 5% power strength) turns him into a Lightning Bruiser that can keep up with a Loki.

 Mirror Match: The Stalker, a mysterious high level enemy which may hunt you down in retaliation for taking down a boss.
-Uses several Warframe abilities and appears to be a rogue Tenno.
-He currently uses a Sinister Scythe and a strange bow with arrows that can decapitate a target, which can be used by the player.
+Like the player, he uses a primary, a secondary, and a melee - currently a Sinister Scythe, throwing knives, and a strange bow with arrows that can decapitate a target.
+If you're lucky, he may drop the blueprints for you.